 How to Pay the Shared Responsibility Payment

-Shared responsibility payments are due by April 15th following the end of the year.
-Shared responsibility payments are paid through withholding, estimated payments, payments made with an extension, or remitting payments when the return is filed.
+Shared responsibility payments were due by April 15 following the end of the year—in other words, by tax day in most years.
+They were to be paid through withholding, estimated payments, payments made with an extension, or when you remitted a tax payment when your tax return was filed.

-It is certainly possible that a person may have paid in enough tax through withholding, estimates, and refundable tax credits that they would not need to make additional payments specifically for the shared responsibility payment.
-In this case, the taxpayer will receive a lower refund due the shared responsibility payment being added to their total tax liability.
+It's certainly possible that you might have already paid enough through withholding, estimated payments, and/or refundable tax credits that you wouldn't have to make an additional payment specifically for the shared responsibility penalty.
+In this case, you'd have just received less of a refund because the shared responsibility payment is added to your total tax liability.